Schlenges/flex-panels/README.md

 # Flex Panels #
-Java Script flex panels for the #JavaScript30 challenge.
+A JavaScript project as part of the [#JavaScript30](https://javascript30.com/) challenge.
-Click on each panel to open it up
+Click on the panels to open them up.